JamFox/docs.jamfox.dev/docs/content/food/maincourses.md

 4. **Broil:**
    - Preheat oven to broil for 5 minutes.
 Broil for 2–3 minutes until the cheese melts and the top is golden brown.
 Alternatively, bake until golden brown.
    - Garnish with chopped parsley and serve immediately.

+## One-Pan Chicken and Shimeji Plate

+Adapted from [Today's Cooking Beginner's Recipe](https://www.kyounoryouri.jp/recipe/603418_%E3%83%81%E3%82%AD%E3%83%B3%E3%82%BD%E3%83%86%E3%83%BC%E3%81%AE%E3%83%AF%E3%83%B3%E3%83%91%E3%83%B3%E3%83%97%E3%83%AC%E3%83%BC%E3%83%88.html) by Ryuta Kijima.

+!!! abstract inline "Ingredients"
+    - 150g chicken thighs (for deep frying)
+    - 1/2 pack (75g) shimeji mushrooms (large)
+    - 1 egg
+    - 1/8 head lettuce (about 50g)
+    - 2 slices baguette (1cm thick)
+    - Your favorite dressing, as needed
+    - Grain mustard, as needed
+    - Oil
+    - Salt
+    - Coarsely ground black pepper

+**Instructions:**

+1. Add 1 tsp oil to a 20cm frying pan.
+Place chicken skin-side down, sprinkle with 2 pinches of salt, and set over medium heat from cold.
+2. Cut off the roots of the shimeji mushrooms.
+Crack the egg into a small bowl.
+3. When the chicken is browned, flip it and move to the side.
+Add shimeji mushrooms (breaking them up) to the pan.
+Pour the egg into the gap, cover, and steam over low-medium heat for 2–3 minutes.
+4. Sprinkle a pinch of salt over the mushrooms and egg.
+Turn the mushrooms over, turn off the heat, and sprinkle black pepper over everything.
+5. Insert torn lettuce and baguette slices into the pan.
+Add dressing to the lettuce if desired, and grain mustard to the chicken.

+**Tips:**

+- Start heating the pan from cold for even cooking and to avoid rushing.
+- A 20cm frying pan is ideal for a single serving and even cooking.
+- Use a pan with a thick base and a heat-resistant glass lid for best results.

+## One-Pan Plate of Pork and Ginger

+Adapted from [Today's Cooking Beginner's Recipe](https://www.kyounoryouri.jp/recipe/603419_%E8%B1%9A%E3%81%97%E3%82%87%E3%81%86%E3%81%8C%E7%84%BC%E3%81%8D%E3%81%AE%E3%83%AF%E3%83%B3%E3%83%91%E3%83%B3%E3%83%97%E3%83%AC%E3%83%BC%E3%83%88.html) by Ryuta Kijima.

+!!! abstract inline "Ingredients"
+    - 100g pork belly (thinly sliced)
+    - 1 egg
+    - 1/4 onion (50g)
+    - 1/8 bunch mizuna (25g)
+    - 2 tsp soy sauce
+    - 1 tsp sugar
+    - 1 tsp grated ginger
+    - Mayonnaise, as needed
+    - Sesame oil

+**Instructions:**

+1. Cut the onion into 5mm wedges.
+Cut mizuna into 5cm lengths.
+Cut pork into 6–7cm pieces.
+Beat the egg.
+In a small bowl, mix soy sauce, sugar, and grated ginger.
+2. Heat 1 tsp sesame oil in a 20cm frying pan over medium heat.
+Add pork and cook until the color starts to change.
+Add onion and continue frying until softened.
+3. Add the soy sauce mixture, stir to combine, and push everything to one side of the pan.
+4. Pour the beaten egg into the empty space, stir roughly, and cook to your preferred doneness.
+5. Turn off the heat, add mizuna, and garnish with mayonnaise.

+**Tips:**

+- Stir eggs vigorously with chopsticks for fluffy scrambled eggs.
+- A 20cm frying pan with a thick base and glass lid is ideal for single servings and even cooking.